Where are you located?

 What is the cost?

-The cost is $100 per month (20% Discount for students).
+The cost is $100 per month (15% Discount for Full-Time students and additional family members using the same account).
 Our membership is unlimited meaning you can attend as many classes as you’d like, at any class time.

 Can I drop in anytime for a class?

-Due to the nature of the classes, we do not allow drop ins unless you have had prior CrossFit experience.
+Due to the nature of the classes, we do not usually allow drop ins unless you have had prior CrossFit experience.
 You are more than welcome to drop by to watch a class anytime or to attend a Friday class with prior notification.
+If Friday does not work for you, we encourage you to contact us so we can accommodate you and your schedule.

 What if I'm not very fit?
 Can I still do this?